The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Ann’s aim is to gather evidence on cancers among people living with HIV in Ontario, and to understand how HIV care engagement lowers risk.
 The team will focus on engagement in HIV care as a means to: a) control HIV viral load and improve immune function, thereby reducing cancer risk; b) engage patients in holistic health care, improving general self-management of health and early diagnosis; and c) improve participation in existing, population-based cancer screening programs.
 Her team will analyze existing health databases to characterize cancer burden by calculating incidence, prevalence, and cancer mortality, and will explore pathways of engagement in HIV care that lead to reduced cancer risk.

-This program provides project funding for community based agencies and people living with HIV to undertake research and evaluation that will have a meaningful impact on services for those most affected by HIV
+This program provides project funding for community based agencies and people living with HIV to undertake program evaluation that will have a meaningful impact on services for those most affected by HIV

 Preference and Needs for Aging Care among HIV Elders in Ontario (“PANACHE Ontario”)